 Post-hoc nonparametric pairwise comparisons between groups

-As of Release 18, the new NPTESTS procedure offers post hoc tests for the Kruskal-Wallis omnibus test.
+As of Release 18, the new NPTESTS procedure offers Dunn's post hoc tests for the Kruskal-Wallis omnibus test.
 In the menus, select Analyze>Nonparametric Tests>Independent Samples.
 You will get a Kruskal-Wallis test and post hoc tests automatically if the omnibus test is significant if you specify a grouping variable with more than two levels and one or more test or response variables that are defined as having measurement scale levels of Scale.
 Field (2013) gives some examples of post-hocs in SPSS.

 No procedure exists, however, in SPSS (upto version 17) for performing post-hoc pairwise group comparisons when the Kruskal-Wallis nonparametric test is used.
 Kruskal-Wallis compares three or more groups and is the nonparametric analogue of the on-way anova.
 It is recommended by Lantz (2013) for analysis of non-Normal group data.

 The below syntax and this EXCEL spreadsheet implement procedures for performing nonparametric post-hoc tests on independent samples suggested by Sprent and Smeeton (2001) and Conover (1999).
 To guard against false positive results Sprent and Smeeton suggest only specific comparisons should be tested and only if the overall Kruskal-Wallis test is significant (as in the LSD approach for t-tests).
 The results from this method are very similar to the method of Conover(1999).
 Both these methods are liberal in detecting pairwise group differences.
-The spreadsheet performs all possible pairwise post-hoc comparisons fr upto 500 observations in total and upto 10 groups.
+The spreadsheet performs all possible pairwise post-hoc comparisons for upto 500 observations in total and upto 10 groups.

 As a further precaution Bonferroni, Sidak, Holm or Ryan adjustments to outputted p-values could be used.
 In particular other authors suggest using these corrections on pairwise Mann-Whitney tests.
 For further details on these adjustments see the Graduate Statistics Seminar on post-hoc tests.